andrejbauer/mathematics-and-computation/_posts/2009-09-09-constructive-gem-juggling-exponentials.md

 I should warn you that $2$ is not in general isomorphic to the set of truth values $\Omega$, and consequently $2^A$ is _not_ generally isomorphic to $\Omega^A = P(A)$, the powerset of $A$.
 Rather, the elements of $2^A$ are the characteristic functions of _decidable_ subsets of $A$.

 Now suppose someone asks you to show that $3^\mathbb{N}$ and $5^\mathbb{N}$ are isomorphic.
-If you are classically trained you might say: &#8220;They are isomorphic because they both have the cardinality of continuum.&#8221; That&#8217;s a quick and dirty proof.
+If you are classically trained you might say: “They are isomorphic because they both have the cardinality of continuum.”
+That's a quick and dirty proof.
 But then you are asked to show that $3^\mathbb{N}$ and $5^\mathbb{N}$ are isomorphic _as topological spaces_, and you have to think again.
-You could construct an actual homeomorphism, although any self-respecting topologist will notice that both spaces are &#8220;compact, countably based, 0-dimensional Hausdorff spaces without isolated points, therefore homeomorphic to the Cantor space by a well-known theorem&#8221;.
-That&#8217;s the kind of answer I would expect from my topology friends.
+You could construct an actual homeomorphism, although any self-respecting topologist will notice that both spaces are “compact, countably based, 0-dimensional Hausdorff spaces without isolated points, therefore homeomorphic to the Cantor space by a well-known theorem”.
+That's the kind of answer I would expect from my topology friends.
 And when you are done with that, you will be asked to show that $3^\mathbb{N}$ are $5^\mathbb{N}$ are _computably_ isomorphic, so you will have to think again.
 Can we not have a single proof which works in all three cases?

 To find such a proof, you should forget heavy weapons from set theory and topology, and just look at the sets involved.
 How they are _constructed_ will tell you what tools to use in your proof.
 The spaces $3^\mathbb{N}$ and $5^\mathbb{N}$ are _exponentials_, so we should use $lambda$-calculus!
 Recall the exponential laws, where I write equality in place of isomorphism,